echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/lipids/lipids.md

 ## Watch out's
 - 95% of lipids in our body and food are tryglicerides;
 - Unsaturated fats are the only type of fats that bring benefits to our body, hence, you cannot be deficient of saturated fats, nor trans fats;
-- Reduce saturated fats and trans fats as much as you can for optimal health.
+- Reduce saturated fats as much as you can for optimal health (10% daily energy intake);
+- Reduce trans fats completely for optimal health.

 > __Saturated and Trans fats are BAD, Unsaturated fats are GOOD.__